Microck/RPi4toNAS-Guide/README.md

 ### Rsync Exclude Files

 These files contain lists of patterns for `rsync` to ignore, preventing unnecessary system files, caches, and temporary files from being backed up.
-Place them in `/etc/rsync/` on your Raspberry Pi.

 <details>
   <summary>